First Tank Guide Tank Logo

 What Kinds of Aquarium Heaters Are There and What Is My Fish Tank Heater For?

-A heater is a piece of aquarium equipment used to keep aquarium water warm - or to keep the fish tank from getting below a particular temperature.
+An aquarium heater is a piece of aquarium equipment used to keep the fish tank water warm - or, rather, to keep the fish tank from getting below a particular temperature.

 It is important to note that hanging heaters are inappropriate - even dangerous - for marine or brackish water aquariums, as the salt can get into the tube and cause corrosion or electrical shorts.

-Submersible heaters can be fully immersed in the aquarium water.
+Submersible aquarium heaters can be fully immersed in the aquarium water.
 Because these heaters are completely submersible, they are generally more efficient than the hanging aquarium heaters.
-These heaters can be placed fairly low in the water, and can be positioned vertically, horizontally, or at an angle, however, they tend to work best when positioned vertically or horizontally.
+These heaters can be placed fairly low in the water. submersible aquarium heaters can be positioned vertically, horizontally, or at an angle, however, they tend to work best when positioned vertically or horizontally.
 If your submersible heater has an internal thermostat, it is usually more efficient if you position it horizontally in the tank, and fairly low in the water column.
 This will help the thermostat get an accurate reading on the tank temperature and correctly activate and deactivate the heater.

 Submersible heaters are usually attached to the back of the aquarium by a clip with suction cups.
 It is important that you keep the heater off of the gravel, as the difference in heat conductivity between the water and the gravel could result in the glass of the heater cracking.
 It is also important that you provide enough space between the heater and the gravel or the side of the tank to insure that no fish will get caught against the heater and get burned.

-In line heaters require a pump to pump the water through them, though this can usually be piggy backed with a trickle filter or UV sterilizer, and all the heater requires is water flow.
+In-line aquarium heaters require a water pump to move the water through them, though this can usually be piggy backed with a trickle filter, a canister filter, or a UV sterilizer, and all the heater requires is water flow.
 The water is pumped out of the tank, through a tube or pipe, through the heater, and the heated water is returned to the tank.

-Some models of aquarium filters, usually canister filters, come with built-in heater elements.
-These heaters heat the water as it goes through the filter.
+Some models of aquarium filters, usually canister filters, but sometimes power filters or other varieties, come with built-in heater elements.
+These heaters heat the water as it goes through the filter, returning heated and cleaned water to the aquarium.
+Since these filters are inside of - and usually integral to - the filter, they are referred to as in-filter heaters.

 Other Considerations

-It is important to make sure that the heater is set up so that is it unlikely that a fish will get caught between the heater and something else, such as a decoration, the side of the aquarium, or the aquarium gravel.
+It is important to make sure that your aquarium heater is set up so that it is unlikely that a fish will get caught between the heater and something else, such as a decoration, the side of the aquarium, or the aquarium gravel.
 It is also important to make sure that there are plenty of other hiding places in the tank through proper aquarium decoration so that the fish do not feel that the only hiding place is against or behind the heater.
-Either of these situations can easily result in severe, even life-threatening burns.
+A fish that gets stuck between the aquarium heater and something else is definitely at risk getting severely burned, and even fish that feel there is no place else to hide can receive life-threatening burns from your aquarium heater.

-When you first set up your aquarium, or when you get a new heater, remember to always let the heater sit in the aquarium water properly set up for at least half an hour before you plug it in or begin to set the thermostat.
+When you first set up your fish tank, or when you get a new heater for your aquarium, remember to always let the new aquarium heater sit in the aquarium water, with the heater properly set up, for at least half an hour before you plug the heater in or begin to set the thermostat.
 This will give the heater time to reach temperature equilibrium and prevent the glass from breaking due to temperature differences when the heater element comes on.
-It is also important to make sure that the heater has been unplugged for half an hour or more before removing it from the fish tank to insure that the glass is cool and unlikely to break on contact with the air or due to water evaporating off the glass, and to prevent the heater from causing damage by burning or melting anything it may be set on.
+Similarly, it is important to make sure that the heater has been unplugged for half an hour or more before removing it from the fish tank to insure that the glass is cool and unlikely to break on contact with the air (or some other surface) or due to water evaporating off the glass, and to prevent the heater from causing damage by burning or melting anything it may be set on.

-What If I Do Not Want a Heater?
+What If I Do Not Want a Heater in My Aquarium?

-A heater is a very important part of the aquarium if you are going to have tropical fish.
-Many beginners forgo the heater and instead select cool water fish.
+An aquarium heater is a very important part of your fish tank set up if you are going to have tropical fish.
+Many beginners forgo the heater and instead select temperate water fish.
 There are a variety of goldfish and other temperate fish which will do quite nicely at room temperature or sometimes even cooler.

 More Comments